AlexandreCCampos/MecEstat/README.md

 # MecEstat
-Repository for the work in stochastic systems in Statistical Mechanics
+Repository for the work of stochastic systems in Statistical Mechanics